diggingforfire/paperdork-showcase/README.md

 The same can be said for using [MediatR](https://github.com/jbogard/MediatR), a great library that implements the mediator pattern and facilitates decoupling.
 It also adds a layer of indirection however, and makes things a bit harder to follow and debug.
 I feel this approach is better suited for larger and more monolithic services as opposed to smaller and more isolated (dare I say micro) services.

+This project contains a simple example of CQRS with MediatR.

 ### Result pattern

 ### Data model